bpm5026/spice-team.github.io/projects.md

 transport.
 Our models span idealized ocean turbulence simulations to high resolution GCMs and LES simulations.
-We will also use a combination of remote sensing and in situ observations to guide model development and to validate key dynamical processes. (see Yale group for further details).
+We will also use a combination of remote sensing and in situ observations to guide model development and to validate key dynamical processes (see Yale group for further details).

 ![Sea Ice Thickness](./images/WebsiteImage_AFT.png)